 Best Time of the Day

-Praia dos Mosteiros is a popular area for locals and travellers in search of a beautiful beach to lay a towel and swim a bit, mostly during the summertime.
-Also, you will find fishermen in the rocks around the beach.
+Praia dos Mosteiros is a popular area for locals and travellers in search of a beautiful beach to lie on a towel and swim a bit, mainly during the summertime.
+Also, you will find fishermen on the rocks around the coast.

 To avoid crowds, it is better to go early in the morning or late in the afternoon.
-You can also visit the beach at sunset time for the best view and fewer people, as the town is a bit far from the main city of Ponta Delgada and people prefer to get home before it gets dark.
+You can also visit the beach at sunset for the best view and fewer people, as the town is a bit far from the central city of Ponta Delgada, and people prefer to get home before it gets dark.

-Mosteiros is about 28 kilometres away from Ponta Delgada, which is 45 minutes by car.
-It is an easy drive but with plenty of curves.
+Mosteiros is approximately 28 kilometres from Ponta Delgada, a 45-minute drive by car.
+It’s an easy drive, but with plenty of twists and turns.
 The easiest way to visit Mosteiros is by renting a car, but you can also go by taxi or by bus.
-However, note that public transportation is not very regular and you will have to wait some time before the next bus.
+However, note that public transportation is not very regular, and you will have to wait some time before the next bus.

-For Mosteiros beach, depending on the sea conditions, you should bring your swimming suit, a towel, sunscreen, flip flop, sunglasses, a hat, some water and snacks.
+For Mosteiros beach, depending on the sea conditions, you should bring your swimming suit, a towel, sunscreen, flip-flops, sunglasses, a hat, some water, and snacks.
 For the adventurous ones, bring your mask and snorkel to see the marine life.
-If the weather is not the greatest, don’t forget your rain jacket.
+If the weather isn’t ideal, don’t forget your rain jacket.

-Coming from November to June?
-You might also want to bring a wetsuit for staying warm in the ocean as the sea temperatures are a bit colder (although locals go swimming all year round).
-Last but not least, if you are not used to black sand beaches, pack water shoes for extra comfort as the dark sand can get very hot, especially if the sun is out.
-You might also step into some rocks.
+From November to June?
+You may also want to bring a wetsuit to stay warm in the ocean, as the sea temperatures are slightly cooler (although locals swim all year round).
+Last but not least, if you’re not accustomed to black sand beaches, consider packing water shoes for extra comfort, as the dark sand can get very hot, especially when the sun is out.
+You might also step on some rocks.

 If you need somewhere to eat near Praia dos Mosteiros, click here.
 In this link, you’ll find the 10 best restaurants on Tripadvisor.